allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 * Multiple versions of the same Metrum component may be needed on the page;
 * More and more requests have to be made as components transition to the new approach.

-Judging from the upsides the transition was worth it, despite higher maintenance effort we were finally able to share common CSS code between components, the amount of downloaded data as well as render times started decreasing.
+Judging from the upsides the transition was worth it: despite higher maintenance effort we were finally able to share common CSS code between components, the amount of downloaded data as well as render times started decreasing.
 Unfortunately, after some time we started to see a worrying trend related to the number of embedded stylesheets.
 Prior to this change, it was roughly equal to the number of components used on the page.
-Afterwards, with additional Metrum modules plus the fact that multiple versions of them may be needed we ended up with as much as around 100 requests for render-blocking CSS.
+Afterwards, with additional Metrum modules, plus the fact that multiple versions of them may be needed, we ended up with as much as around 100 requests for render-blocking CSS.

 Usually, when we bring up the issue of excessive number of requests people respond with “So what?
 You have HTTP/2, right?” and we do.
 User agent will reuse existing connections for multiple files but the limit of concurrent streams does exist, latency is still going to affect each one of them and compression efficiency will be worse especially for those relatively small files like ours.
 We had to come up with yet another idea for improvement.